MdMxMyr/Yolo_for_openFrameworks_Guide/Reynolds implementation/README.txt

-temp placeholder for a correction system based on Reynolds
+temp placeholder for a correction system based on Reynolds Vehicles